Hyp-ed/workshops-2022/02-basic-cpp/README.md

 In `src/02_temperatures.cpp` there are two functions, `celsiusToKelvin` and `celsiusToFahrenheit`.
 Both take a `double` and return another `double`.
 They do what you would expect them to.

-> Modify them so that the former converts the given temperature into Kelving and the latter into Fahrenheit.
+> Modify them so that the former converts the given temperature into Kelvin and the latter into Fahrenheit.
 Be accurate to two decimal places.

 Note: